-Under the Annual Cash Incentive Plan as in effect for 2012, a participant's bonus is based on the Company's achievement of revenue and Adjusted EBITDA targets, with the resulting amount subject to reduction based on the Compensation Committee's assessment of the particular named executive officer's personal performance and contribution to our overall results.
-For 2012, consistent with the definition we use when reporting our financial results, we defined Adjusted EBITDA as net income plus interest expense net of interest income, plus income tax expense, and plus depreciation and amortization (EBITDA), as adjusted for (i) the amortization of prepaid royalty payments recorded in conjunction with a settlement of a dispute with our former owner; (ii) contributions made to Arizona school tuition organizations in lieu of the payment of state income taxes, which we typically make in the fourth quarter of a fiscal year; (iii) litigation and regulatory reserves, if any; (iv) exit costs, if any; (v) contract termination fees, if any; (vi) lease termination costs, if any; and (vii) share-based compensation.
-We focus on Adjusted EBITDA in connection with our Annual Cash Incentive Plan because we believe that it provides useful information regarding our operating performance and executive performance as it does not give effect to items that management does not consider to be reflective of our core operating performance.
-See "Item 6.
-Selected Financial Data" in our Annual Report on Form 10-K for further information regarding our use and calculation of Adjusted EBITDA.
+Under the Annual Cash Incentive Plan as in effect for 2014, a named executive officer's bonus is based on the Company's achievement of revenue and Adjusted EBITDA targets, with the resulting amount subject to reduction based on the Compensation Committee's assessment of the particular named executive officer's personal performance and contribution to our overall results.
+For 2014, we defined Adjusted EBITDA for purposes of the Annual Cash Incentive Plan in a manner consistent with the definition we use when reporting our financial results.
+See Item 6, Selected Consolidated Financial and Other Data, beginning on page 42 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2014 for information regarding our use and calculation of Adjusted EBITDA.
 As such, we believe it is fair and reasonable to our executives to assess their individual performance on the same basis as our performance is assessed by our Board of Directors and investors.